Madonna and contemporary arts: Acting

 Madonna's acting career was also analyzed from film studies, with British cultural theorist Angela McRobbie, adding she was analyzed from perspectives of feminist film theory.
+Madonna was considered by journalists of publications like Portland Mercury and Vanity Fair as an "unusual case", while authors Lou Harry and Eric Furman concurred saying in 2005, that "there are few actors or actresses in the movies who have bombed in as many genres as Madonna has".
 Her industry reception, however, at best was "mixed" according to a The Daily Telegraph contributor.
 Los Angeles Times echoed criticisms and counter-criticisms, with editors of Encyclopedia of Women in Today's World (2011), noting how some have seen her films or acting as "notable".
-Her films such as Madonna: Truth or Dare, and Desperately Seeking Susan, garnered cult status in some audiences.
+Publications and authors, including Australian writer Clint Morris and website Queerty have elaborated listicles of her best movies or acting roles, while others have included her among best acting performances by musicians in movies, including Far Out, Collider and Billboard.
+For commentators like Kellner and Fresán, Madonna was better received as an actress in her music videos.